We provide patients with state-of-the-art diagnosis and treatment options for Meniere's disease.

 4) Fluctuating hearing loss in one ear that may progress to more permanent hearing loss

 Most patients have nausea and vomiting during these episodes and are essentially disabled during the peak of the spell.
 Some patients may feel off balance for a day or two following the most severe portion of the spell.
-Sometimes Meniere’s patients have some warning of an impending spell as they will develop the ear noise, ear pressure or drop in hearing hours or even a day or so before the vertigo starts.
+Sometimes patients with Meniere’s have some warning of an impending spell, as they will develop the ear noise, ear pressure or drop in hearing hours or even a day or so before the vertigo starts.

 How do I know if I have Meniere's syndrome?

 Meniere’s can usually be diagnosed by the description of your symptoms and can sometimes be confirmed by a hearing test performed in the time period that your hearing is affected.
 Meniere’s will often cause a low-frequency hearing loss, although it has been known to affect other frequencies as well.
 Meniere’s is often diagnosed after you have established a pattern of the symptoms.